RoryHemmings/cyber-rootkit-s23/blog_post.md

 	/*
 	 * 1. Get address of next "puts" symbol from dynamic linker
-	 * 2. assign new_puts to point to it
+	 * 2. assign real_puts to point to it
-	 * 3. Now new_puts points to the REAL puts syscall
+	 * 3. Now real_puts points to the REAL puts syscall */
-	 */
 	real_puts = dlsym(RTLD_NEXT, "puts");

-	/* If write is attempting to write our target string, inject our subsequent payload instead */
+	/* If puts is attempting to write our target string, inject our subsequent payload instead */
 	if (strcmp(message, "cat") == 0)
 		return real_puts("dog");

- 	/* Otherwise simply forward call to REAL puts */
+ 	/* Otherwise simply forward call to REAL puts (this is the case for the vast majority of traffic) */
 	return real_puts(message);
 }
 ```